yunwilliamyu/opal/readme.txt

     randomness involved in the training process.

     Also, the training process can be extremely slow, and can take many hours.
+    On our test machine, the above pipeline takes around 4 hours to complete.
     This is of course why we provide the much faster commands above for playing with the code.

 3. Usage: opal.py assumes it lives in the current directory structure, but can be symlinked elsewhere.